Connect with us

 Even when medical professionals object to restraints, they generally defer to law enforcement officials.

-Southern Regional Medical Center, just south of Atlanta, handles pregnant incarcerated from the Georgia Department of Corrections, the Clayton County Jail, and other facilities, said Kimberly Golden-Benner, the hospital’s director of business development, marketing, and communications.
+Southern Regional Medical Center, just south of Atlanta, handles pregnant incarcerated patients from the Georgia Department of Corrections, the Clayton County Jail, and other facilities, said Kimberly Golden-Benner, the hospital’s director of business development, marketing, and communications.
 She said clinicians request that officers remove restraints when pregnant incarcerated patients arrive at the center for labor and delivery.
 But it’s still at the officers’ discretion, she said.

 The Clayton County Sheriff’s Office didn’t return a request for comment.
 The state Department of Corrections maintains a policy of limiting the use of restraints on pregnant incarcerated people to only extreme cases, such as when there is an imminent escape risk, said Joan Heath, public affairs director.
-All staff members at facilities for women are required to complete an annual course that outlines the policy, she said.
+All staff members at facilities for women are required to complete an annual training course that outlines the policy, she said.

-Strengthening the laws will require funding for implementation, such as creating model policies for hospitals and law enforcement staffs; continuous training; tighter requirements; and sanctions for violations, advocates say.
+Strengthening the laws will require funding for implementation, such as creating model policies for hospitals and law enforcement staffs; continuous training; tighter reporting requirements; and sanctions for violations, advocates say.

 “The laws are a necessary step and draw attention to the issue,” said Sufrin, the Johns Hopkins professor.
 They are “by no means enough to ensure the practice doesn’t happen.”